Have you done your Skin Cancer Self Check this month? How is your skin reacting to the winter season we are entering?

 Often we don’t do the self-care steps to keep us healthy because they seem too easy and unimportant.
 If you are a person who is out in the sun a great deal, check yourself once a month even though you are not in your swimwear.

 This small bit of personal health care can help you realize if you need to visit your dermatologist.
 Learn how to do a skin cancer self-check.
 If you notice something not looking right on your skin, see your dermatologist.

 Sun Cancer Protection

 You are your own advocate.
-Make sure that knowledge is present for your skin health as well as somc common sense for sun blocking clothing as well as using sunscreen protection.
-Six Misconceptions About Skin Cancer
+Make sure that knowledge is present for your skin health as well as some common sense for sun blocking clothing as well as using sunscreen to protect your skin Six Misconceptions About Skin Cancer

-You are the first in line for your health care.
+You are the first in line to be responsible for your health care.
 Do the simple steps and take care of yourself.
 Helping each of us become aware of how to assure better health for ourselves, and helping us understand how and why goes a long way.